jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-04-20-how-to-install-a-specific-version-of-terraform-github-actions-using-apt-get.md

 select a specific version.
 Most examples of how to install a specific version of terraform in a GitHub action just pull the binary directly.

-This is how you can install a specific version of Terraform for use in a GitHub action:
+This is how you can install a specific version of Terraform for use in a GitHub action using `apt`:

 ```yaml
 name: install-terraform-example